 But thought leadership isn’t easy.
 It takes time, effort, and strategy to build up an effective public platform.
 And more often than not, it calls for a whole team of people working behind the scenes to support that platform.
 If you’re in the beginning stages of rolling out your company’s thought leadership program, or simply want to grow its presence, start with finding the right people for your roster.

 Five Characteristics to Look for in Thought Leaders

 1. They have deep expertise

 A thought leader is undoubtedly an expert, but where their expertise lies can vary.
-It can be on a certain topic or job function – such as sustainability, artificial intelligence, or electrical engineering – or their industry as a whole.
+It can be on a certain topic or job function – such as research and development, policy, or sales – or their overall industry.
 Thought leaders may even be experts on leadership itself, like a CEO who knows how to successfully navigate a company through hard times.

 Thought leadership simply doesn’t succeed without that strong expertise.
 There’s another bonus, too: with knowledgable thought leaders, their ideas will come naturally.
 This means less of a burden and time commitment on their end when you reach out with opportunities like a contributed article or media interview.

 2. They bring a unique perspective

 If everyone in your industry said the exact same thing, thought leaders wouldn’t exist.
 Even more, forward progress would take a serious hit.
 The best thought leaders form their own ideas, opinions, and predictions — they bring something new to the table.

 There are a couple ways to think about unique perspective, and both are important in building your roster.
 Some thought leaders get their unique edge through continuous learning.
 They seek out research as it’s released and engage in frequent discussions about their area of expertise.